kwangjong/kwangjong.github.io/_posts/blog/2022/07/2022-07-29-shazam-for-food.md

 ## Ten more?

 I tried training 10 more epochs to see if the network can train more.
-However, the model did not train at all and validation accuracy declined splitly.
-So my best result was 20 epochs.
+However, the model did not train at all and validation accuracy declined slightly.
+The model was at its maximum capacity in 20th epoch.

 ![history2](https://i.imgur.com/cGhouSN.png)